rpodonnell5/CIS106-Ryan-ODonnell/README.md

 ## Assignment 3

 This was the first time I've ever made some kind of program to input a value to get some kind of desired mathematical result.
 I know this is the barebones setting for a computer program, but it felt good to make something like this work.
 It took me way longer than I thought it would or should, but in the end I was able to make it work.
 Practicing and working through the error codes are important for me to better get a grasp on these applications and functions.
 The math part of things is easy, but putting it into the computer to make it understand what I want it to do is a real challenge for me for what I know now.
 I look foward to practicing these skills more to learn how to perform more intese and useful functions in the future.

+## Assignment 4

+I did my best to take the lessons I learned and struggled with to improve and streamline the homework for this week.
+Instead of using Flowgorithm this week, I made went straight to the IDE to type out the code.
+It hit me during the assignment that it's really going to take me a long time until I get the hang of python and how important it's going to be to keep practicing.
+It really feels like a different language.
+I'm looking forward to challenging myself and using the references less and less for basic code structuring.